 The Retail Forum established under the Action Plan is also gaining in importance as retailers and producers are increasingly recognising sustainability as a considerable opportunity for their businesses to grow, compete and innovate.

 Communication from the Commission to the Council, the European Parliament, the European Economic and Social Committee and the Committee of the Regions, a lead market initiative for Europe, 2007

 The Lead Market Initiative is the European policy for 6 important sectors that are supported by actions to lower barriers to bring new products or services onto the market.
 The European Commission, Member States and industry work together to carry out the action plans for the 6 Lead Markets: eHealth, protective textiles, sustainable construction, recycling, bio-based products and renewable energies.

 As the public sector is a significant purchaser in each of these Lead Markets, specific resources have been funded under this Initiative to assist in the procurement of innovative and/or more sustainable solutions from these markets.

-For more information: Lead Market Initiative on the EC website.
+For more information: Lead Market Initiative.

 On 18 June 2003, the European Commission adopted a Communication on “Integrated Product Policy: Building on Environmental Life-Cycle Thinking.”